 - The sgfleet PPV Driver’s Card has details on who to call for servicing, tyres, windscreens, batteries and roadside assistance.

 - When an employee returns a vehicle to the fleet manager at the vehicle changeover, end of lease, end of temporary progression, or end of employment, any charges incurred for excess wear and tear, as determined by the fleet manager, are the responsibility of the employee.

 - Breakdown and accident services are provided through arrangements made by the relevant vehicle manufacturer with the local roadside service provider.
 The details of the arrangements are provided with the vehicle.

-- In the case of an accident where the employee, another MOP(S) Act employee, or a Senator or Member is using the vehicle on official business, the Department will be responsible for paying a any insurance excess.
+- In the case of an accident where the employee, another MOP(S) Act employee, or a Senator or Member is using the vehicle on official business, the Department will be responsible for paying any insurance excess.
 In the case of an accident where the employee, a member of the employee’s family, or other person is driving the vehicle for personal use (e.g. weekends, during approved absences), the employee will be responsible for the excess.

 - Employees should note that there are exclusions associated with the vehicle insurance.
 Employees must not do anything which renders void or voidable the insurance policy on the vehicle.
 For example, insurance will be void and excluded if the driver was under the influence of drugs or alcohol, or does not hold a valid licence to drive the vehicle.
 Similarly, the insurance will be void if the vehicle is used for personal gain or profit, in a contest, race or trial, or in any way that would negate the manufacturer’s warranty.
-Further details of the fleet manager’s insurance policy can be obtained from the relevant Entitlements Manager.
+Further details of the fleet manager’s insurance policy can be obtained from the relevant Advice and Support Director.